aalto-speech/ner-asr/README.md

 Once downloaded, the data needs to be placed in `data/digitoday` directory

-The pretrained word embeddings can be downloaded from the following links: http://bionlp-www.utu.fi/fin-vector-space-models/fin-word2vec.bin .
+The pretrained word embeddings can be downloaded from the following links: http://bionlp-www.utu.fi/fin-vector-space-models/fin-word2vec.bin and https://dl.fbaipublicfiles.com/fasttext/vectors-crawl/cc.fi.300.bin.gz .

 The first link is for the word2vec embeddings and the second one for the fastText embeddings.